Self-Introduction In Interview For Experienced Candidates

 I have experience working in a team, handling critical requirements and maintaining client relationships.
 Thus, possessing all the qualities you are looking for in an ideal candidate suitable for this role.

 After having worked in the same company for three years, I believe it is the right time for me to take my career to the next level.
 I have learned a lot in these three years and now I am ready to take the role of a manager and lead a team.
-I am sure that I will be a great asset to your organisation."
+I am sure that I would be a great asset to your organisation."